 During each dosing session, the participants’ blood was drawn at five different time intervals to measure blood THC and hormone levels.
-Specifically, the researchers looked at ghrelin, leptin, GLP-1, insulin, amylin and PYY.
+Specifically, the researchers looked at ghrelin, leptin, GLP-1, insulin, amylin, and PYY.

-The researchers found that cannabis affected insulin, GLP-1 and total ghrelin levels.
+The researchers found that cannabis affected insulin, GLP-1, and total ghrelin levels.
 Additionally, they observed that blood THC concentrations were significantly higher for smoked cannabis than orally ingested or vaporized cannabis.
 Vaporized cannabis resulted in higher blood THC concentrations than oral cannabis, but the difference “did not reach statistical significance.”

-When the participants ate the oral placebo brownie, they experienced an expected spike of blood insulin concentrations due to the sugar in the brownie.
+When the participants ate the oral placebo brownie, they experienced an expected spike in blood insulin concentrations due to the sugar in the brownie.
 But when they ate the THC brownie, “this acute insulin spike was blunted.”

-At the fourth time interval, oral THC, smoked THC and vaporized THC all produced considerably lower insulin concentrations than the placebo condition.
+At the fourth time interval, oral THC, smoked THC, and vaporized THC all produced considerably lower insulin concentrations than the placebo condition.
 Cannabis seems to lower insulin levels.